 The efforts of state child support professionals in locating NCPs play a vital role in their agency’s functioning — and, of course, the welfare of their state’s children and families.
 Here are the key benefits of conducting this essential work effectively:

-• Emotional support.
-By finding an NCP, agencies can help boost the chances that the child can establish and maintain a relationship with both parents.
+- Emotional support.
+When agencies can locate and contact an NCP, it may support opportunities for appropriate parental involvement, depending on the circumstances of each case.
 Assuming that the NCP is willing and able to provide not only financial support but also emotional support, having such a relationship can strengthen the child’s overall well-being and sense of identity.

 To fulfill these laudable goals, state child support agencies need to incorporate current best practices into their investigation and location processes.